Patents: Basic Information

 If you want to conduct a comprehensive search to determine if your idea is “‘patentable”, you need to search more than just patent literature.
 For example, you may also want to search international patents, patent applications, scholarly articles, standards, blog posts, public presentations - any public information.

 UB library staff are not able to provide any legal advice.
 This guide is purely for helping you learn about and search for patents.
 If you need legal assistance, please consult a licensed attorney.
-See the UB and SUNY Patent Resources tab for more information on resources available to current students, faculty and staff.
+See the UB Patent Resources & Other Tools tab for more information on resources available to current students, faculty and staff.

 What is a Patent: the grant of a property right to the inventor, issued by the United States Patent and Trademark Office (USPTO)